Meet the lovely MFS team!

 Serena Forwood Tutor

-Poppy and Bonnie say
+Poppy and Serena say

-Hello, we are so excited to welcome all of our new and old friends to Magdalen 2025!
+Hello, we are so excited to welcome all of our new and old friends to Magdalen 2026!
 Our priority at Magdalen Farm Strings is ensuring that everybody is having a good time.

 On duty 24 hours, we are here for your every need, from giving you a bowl of soup when you’re feeling fragile to helping you create a ridiculous talent show outfit.